 Insurance is a complex industry, and the simplicity of the overall customer experience is a key attraction driver.
-Simplicity is an essential driver for customer engagement, and insurers are increasingly taking the lead from the financial sector and banking industry.
+Simplicity is an essential driver for customer engagement, and insurers are increasingly taking the lead from digital transformation in financial services and banking.

-Customer experience is increasingly becoming a critical competitive advantage and differentiator for insurers who are looking to attract new customers and retain existing ones.
+Customer experience is increasingly becoming a critical competitive advantage and differentiator for insurers looking to attract new customers and retain existing ones.

 Customer journey as a growth and retention engine

-Insurance companies that offer the best-in-class customer experience are 80% more likely to retain customers.
-Since the cost of acquiring a new customer is five times higher than the cost of retaining a customer. it makes sense to focus on maintaining high levels of customer satisfaction.
+According to Mckinsey, insurance companies that offer the best-in-class customer experience are 80% more likely to retain customers.
+Since the cost of acquiring a new customer is five times higher than the cost of maintaining a customer, it makes sense to focus on maintaining high levels of customer satisfaction.

 Many insurers still view every discrete customer interaction, from visiting the website to downloading an app to a call with an agent, as a discrete event.
-But customers increasingly see these steps as a part of a journey that they embark on in order to protect themselves and their families from an accident or another claim event.
+Customers increasingly see these steps as a part of a journey that they embark on to protect themselves and their families from an accident or another claim event.